 Cusco and Machu Picchu are spectacular destinations 365 days a year.
 However, there are unique dates that make the trip to the Capital of the Incas a magical experience: Carnivals, Holy Week, Corpus Christi, Inti Raymi, Christmas, and New Year, are just some of the most important festivities that celebrate the population Cusco.
 Know the tradition and joy that radiates the city 'Navel of the World' during those days.

 Despite being high season, the trip to Machu Picchu during the festivities of Cusco is one of the best experiences you can have in life.
-Making your trip during the Machu Picchu holidays offers you an incredible and unique experiential experience.
+Making your trip during the Cusco holidays offers you an incredible and unique experiential experience.